 And, best of all, you can learn how to get started today.
 So, start breaking your bad habits and find happiness in new ways now.

 How To Get Started Today

 All you have to do is follow our complete meditation guide.
 It will teach you everything you need to know about meditation.
-You learn about the myths, benefits, techniques and much more.
-Start breaking free from your mental chains today.
+In addition, you learn about the myths, benefits, techniques, and much more.
+So start breaking free from your mental chains today.